Pueblo Slopper

 The defining ingredient, Pueblo green chiles, comes from the surrounding Arkansas River Valley and has deep agricultural roots in the region, influenced by Hispanic and Southwestern cooking traditions.
 Locals had long been using green chili as a sauce for everything from burritos to fries, so pouring it over a burger was a natural evolution.

-By the late 20th century, the “slopper” had become a signature dish of Pueblo, known for its no-frills, stick-to-your-ribs appeal.
-Today, it’s not just a menu item, it’s a point of local pride, celebrated in cook-offs, restaurant rivalries, and even regional food tourism.
+By the late 20th century, the slopper had become a signature dish of Pueblo, known for its no-frills, stick-to-your-ribs appeal.
+Today, it is a point of local pride, celebrated in cook-offs, restaurant rivalries, and regional food tourism.

 Fun Facts

-The name “slopper” comes from the fact that everything is slopped over the top of the burger, especially the green chili.
-If you’re not reaching for a fork (and a stack of napkins), you’re doing it wrong.
+- The name “slopper” comes from the way everything is slopped over the top of the burger.

 Where to Try